Life in an ICU during Covid-19: ‘There is no hugging someone who is upset’

 Coronavirus outbreak means protective gear is a key issue for intensive care staff

-Dr Suzanne Crowe in personal protection gear
+Dr Suzanne Crowe, an intensive care specialist at Crumlin children’s hospital in personal protection gear

 Personal protective equipment, ie clothing used when treating infectious patients, is a key issue in the coronavirus pandemic.